< Back

 Website Builders

 Drag-and-drop platforms like Squarespace, Wix, and Shopify.
-These tools are designed for simplicity, with built-in hosting, templates, and no coding required.
+These tools are designed for simplicity, with built-in hosting, templates, and no coding or design experience required.

 Custom Code

-A site built on a platform like WordPress, Webflow, or from-scratch using frameworks like Laravel or React.
-Offers more flexibility, performance, and control—but usually requires a developer or agency.
+A site built on a platform like WordPress, Joomla!, or built from scratch using frameworks like Laravel or React.
+These methods offer more flexibility, performance, and control, but they usually require an experienced web developer or agency.

 Quick Comparison Table